 On May 15, 2020, Beneficient executed a Term Sheet with HCLP Nominees, L.L.C. ("HCLP" or the "Lender") to amend its then senior credit agreement and subordinated credit agreement.
 The resulting Second Amended and Restated First Lien Credit Agreement and Second Amended and Restated Second Lien Credit Agreement (collectively, the "Ben Credit Agreements") was executed on August 13, 2020, with terms and conditions substantially consistent with the Term Sheet, as further described below.
 The Ben Credit Agreements extended the maturity date of both loans to April 10, 2021, and increased the interest rate on each loan to 1-month LIBOR plus 8.0%, with a maximum interest rate of 9.5%.
-Through June 30, 2021, all principal and interest due under the Ben Credit Agreements have been paid.
+Through September 30, 2021, all principal and interest due under the Ben Credit Agreements have been paid.

-On March 10, 2021, Beneficient Capital Company II, L.L.C. (formerly known as Beneficient Capital Company, L.L.C.) and Beneficient Company Holdings, L.P. (the "New Borrower"), both of which are subsidiaries of the Company, entered into Amendment No. 1 to the Second Amended and Restated Credit Agreement (the "First Lien Amendment") and Amendment No. 1 to the Second Amended and Restated Second Lien Credit Agreement (the "Second Lien Amendment") with the First Lien Amendment, the "Amendments") with the Lender.
+On March 10, 2021, Beneficient Capital Company II, L.L.C. (formerly known as Beneficient Capital Company, L.L.C.) and Beneficient Company Holdings, L.P. (the "New Borrower"), both of which are subsidiaries of the Company, entered into Amendment No. 1 to the Second Amended and Restated Credit Agreement (the "First Lien Amendment") and Amendment No. 1 to the Second Amended and Restated Second Lien Credit Agreement (the "Second Lien Amendment" and, together with the First Lien Amendment, the "Amendments") with the Lender.
 The Amendments extend the scheduled maturity date under the Ben Credit Agreements from April 10, 2021 to May 30, 2022.
-The Amendments also provide that the New Borrower shall repay \$5.0 million of the outstanding principal amount under the Ben Credit Agreements on each of September 10, 2021 (subsequently deferred as discussed below), December 10, 2021, and March 10, 2022.
-The Amendments also provide for an extension fee equal to 1.5% of the outstanding principal under the Ben Credit Agreements, which was added to the outstanding amount under the Ben Credit Agreements as provided for in the amendments.
-Through June 30, 2021, all principal and interest due have been paid.
-Finally, as also discussed in Note 17, effective July 15, 2021, Beneficient executed Consent and Amendment No. 3 to the Second Amended and Restated Credit Agreement and Amendment No. 2 to the Second Amended and Restated Subordinate Credit Agreement with its lender, which (i) deferred the payment of all accrued and unpaid interest until December 10, 2021, and (ii) deferred the installment payment of \$5.0 million due on September 10, 2021, to December 10, 2021.
+The Amendments also provide that the New Borrower shall repay \$5.0 million of the outstanding principal amount under the Ben Credit Agreements on each of September 10, 2021, subsequently deferred as discussed below), December 10, 2021, and March 10, 2022.
+The Amendments also provide for an extension fee equal to 1.5% of the outstanding principal under the Ben Credit Agreements, which was added to the outstanding amount under the Ben Credit Agreement No. 2 to the Second Amended and Restated Subordinate Credit Agreement and Amendment No. 2 to the Second Amended and Restated Subordinate Credit Agreement with its lender, which (i) deferred the payment of all accrued and unpaid interest until December 10, 2021, and (ii) deferred the installment payment of \$5.0 million due on September 10, 2021, to December 10, 2021.
 Beneficient agreed to pay an amendment fee to the lender in an amount equal to 3% of the then outstanding principal and interest on December 10, 2021.